An investigation of social tenants access to homeworking opportunities.

 - Review national guidelines on development and housing management to ensure that the potential of tenants to work and learn from home is encouraged.

 - Issue guidance to registered social landlords on homeworking issues.

 - Work with the Charity Commission to ensure that restrictions on the use of housing association homes are reviewed and modernised.
 Explore ways that new regeneration aims can be used to boost homeworking opportunities.

-About the project The research was supported by the Housing Corporation's Innovation and Good Practice Programme and the Joseph Rowntree Foundation.
+The research was supported by the Housing Corporation's Innovation and Good Practice Programme and the Joseph Rowntree Foundation.